Anti-Hu associated encephalitis: History

 The condition was first identified in 1985 at the Memorial Sloan Kettering Cancer Center at Cornell University, by three physicians, Francesc Graus, Carlos Cordon-Cardo, and Jerome Posner.
 They identified the anti-Hu antibody in two patients who had sensory neuronopathy and small cell carcinoma of the lung.

 Special populations

-Children, in addition to adults, also cen develop anti-Hu encephalitis; however, the disease manifests differently in children.
+Children, in addition to adults, also can develop anti-Hu encephalitis; however, the disease manifests differently in children.
 As with adults, anti-Hu encephalitis is associated with malignancy.
 The cancers most associated with anti-Hu encephalitis are neuroblastoma and ganglioneuroblastoma.
 Opsoclonus-myoclonus syndrome (OMS) is a condition that develops in children as a result of anti-Hu antibodies.
 The illness afflicts younger children, with one study showing an age range of about 2 months to 10 years, with the majority of cases falling between 6 months to 3 years.
 The first symptoms are nonspecific.
 For instance, it can present like an upper airway infection, with cough and fever, or like an intestinal infection, with vomiting, diarrhea, and fever.
 Crying, particularly in younger children, can be an early sign.
 Other symptoms include problems with eye movement, irritability, and insomnia.